jaaydenh/express-authentication/README.md

 Feedback:

 There were a few inconsistencies in the swagger doc.
-- The Get for /user/{userId}/profile displays the schema for the User even though the description implies a UserProfile should be returned with a 200
+- The Get for /user/{userId}/profile displays the schema for the User even though the description implies a UserProfile should be returned with a 200.
-- The Patch for /user/ describes that the purpose is to update the UserProfile but also shows a the User scheme being returned with a 200
+- The Patch for /user/ describes that the purpose is to update the UserProfile but also shows the User scheme being returned with a 200 instead of UserProfile.